bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-breaking-changes.md

 }
 ```

-This way overload of method with just one parameter still exists, making high-level library to work correctly, while in same time we can use overload with new parameter as well in client code.
+This way overload of method with just one parameter will still exists, making high-level library works correctly, while in same time we can use overload with new parameter as well in clients code.

 ## Method return type breaking change